Tiny Weekends

 No food on-site.
 No restaurant.
 There's a small snack stand (seasonal) with drinks and packaged snacks.

 Snack strategy: Pack a lunch.
-There are picnic tables near the playground and benches throughout the park.
+There are picnic tables and benches throughout the park.
 The Trolley Square neighborhood (5-minute drive) has restaurants — Kid Shelleen's is family-friendly.

 Pro Tips